Apply Now

 International students

-International students applying to the Centre are eligible for full UKRI-funded studentships covering fees at the overseas rate and stipend.
-Studentships for international students are limited in number and competitive, and we encourage strong international candidates to apply.
+International students applying to the Centre are eligible for a full award, including fees at the overseas rate and stipend.
+Studentships for international students are limited in number and competitive, and we encourage strong international candidates to apply (except for to project STAI-CDT-2024-KCL-16, for which we can only consider home candidates).

 Please note that there may be other costs which will not be covered by the studentship or CDT, such as visa fees, healthcare surcharge and relocation costs.